sinanozdemir/sinanozdemir.github.io/Office.md

 When we visit http://127.0.0.1:9050/session_login.cgi, I see that Webmin is running:
 ![Office Webmin](office-webmin.png)

-At this point, we can use Metasploit to exploit Webmin server, but let's do it manually without Metasploit.
+At this point, we can use Metasploit to exploit the Webmin server, but let's do it manually without Metasploit.

 We can clone the following GitHub repo from https://github.com/MuirlandOracle/CVE-2019-15107 and just run the exploit as shown below: